yentsun/kojo/README.md

 [Seneca], which in turn is a great tool for microservices but is probably too abstract and complex.

-Kojo, on the other hand, is very simple: it has subscribers, modules and methods which are just plain functions. *Subscribers* susbscribe to a pub/sub (or request/response) transport of your choice, *modules* perform various tasks via *methods*.
+Kojo, on the other hand, is very simple: it has subscribers, services and methods which are just plain functions. *Subscribers* susbscribe to a pub/sub (or request/response) transport of your choice, *services* perform various tasks via *methods*.

 [![Build Status](https://travis-ci.org/yentsun/kojo.svg?branch=master)](https://travis-ci.org/yentsun/kojo)